Stridsvagn m/42

 Stridsvagn m/42 (Strv m/42) was a Swedish medium tank in service in the World War II period.
 Known by its manufacturer AB Landsverk as Lago II-III-IV, it fielded a 75 mm L/31 gun, the first of its size in a Swedish tank.
 It entered service with the Swedish Army in April 1943.
 Modern in design and mobile, a total of 282 were produced.

 As a neutral nation in World War II, Sweden did not engage in combat; thus its tanks have no battlefield record.

 Design history

-The Strv m/42 had its origins on modifications in the Lago (the manufacturer designation) a 16 t light tank armed with a Hungarian 37M 40 mm cannon and three machine guns produced for the Hungarian Army in late 1930s by the AB Landsverk, itself a development of the Stridsvagn L-60 light tank also made by the AB Landsverk.
-The Swedish Army specified for a bigger and better tank than the Lago resulting in the Strv m/42 (later known as Strv m/42 TM), a 22 t tank armed with a 75mm L/31 gun, suited against armored and soft vehicles.
-The gearbox of the m/42 TM was not working well and these tanks were rebuilt either as m/42 TH, or they got a new mechanical gearbox and became known m/42 TV.
+The Strv m/42 had its origins on modifications to the Lago (the manufacturer designation) a 16 t light tank armed with a Hungarian 37M 40 mm cannon and three machine guns produced for the Hungarian Army in late 1930s by AB Landsverk, itself a development of the Stridsvagn L-60 light tank also made by Landsverk.
+The Swedish Army specified for a bigger and better tank than the Lago, resulting in the Strv m/42 (later known as Strv m/42 TM), a 22 t tank armed with a 75mm L/31 gun, suited against armored and soft vehicles.
+The gearbox of the m/42 TM was not working well and these tanks were rebuilt either as the m/42 TH, or they got a new mechanical gearbox and became known as the m/42 TV.